 Have you ever had a pet fish?
 When it comes to pets, many kids have a pet goldfish at one time or another.
 If you’re just learning how to care for a pet, you can’t beat a goldfish for a first pet.
 All you need is a glass container, some water, and fish food.
 Oh, and, of course, a fish!

-People who love to watch fish swim often move up from a simple goldfish bowl to a more complex aquarium.
+A simple goldfish bowl can be great.
+People can drop in a small underwater castle and watch a fish or two swim happily around.
+However, some people move up to a more complex aquarium.
 Home aquariums can be fun to set up and maintain.
-You can have all sorts of freshwater and saltwater fish, as well as other types of marine life, including plants.
+They can hold many fish, as well as other types of marine life, including plants.

 Do you like home aquariums?
 If so, you might want to consider working at a public aquarium one day.
 Public aquariums are great places to visit as a family, as part of a school field trip, or for amusement while on vacation.
 They give people the chance to see a variety of fish and other sea life

 At the Chimelong Ocean Kingdom, you’ll see whale sharks, beluga whales, polar bears, and many other animals.
 The aquarium holds 20,000 rare fish of different species.
 While you’re there, be sure to check out Chimelong’s water coaster and marine-themed parade, as well.